factful/ocr_testing/Readme.md

 ## Installation

-The script depends on a few ruby gems.
+These scripts in this repository depend on a few ruby gems.
 Install them with:

 - Install Bundler first: `gem install bundler`
 - Then install gems in the Gemfile: `bundle install`